Historical Places

 Spread the love

 Hyderabad is one of those places in India that has become famous due to the presence of various sites of historical significance.
-Many of these structures are listed as heritage buildings owing to their uniqueness that appeals thousands of travelers.
+Many of these structures are listed as heritage buildings owing to their uniqueness, which appeals to thousands of travelers.
 One such historical landmark is the Mecca Masjid, one of the largest and oldest mosques in India.

-Build by Muhammad Quli Qutb Shah, the mosque got its name from the bricks that were made using the soil brought from Mecca, the capital city of Makkah province in Saudi Arabia.
-Makkah is considered to be the holiest city according to Islam, and the soil brought from this city was believed to add a sacred appeal to the mosque.
+Built by Muhammad Quli Qutb Shah, the mosque got its name from the bricks that were made using soil brought from Mecca, the capital city of Makkah province in Saudi Arabia.
+Makkah is considered to be the holiest city in Islam, and the soil brought from this city was believed to add a sacred appeal to the mosque.

 Location